 To make the most efficient use of your time while maintaining your sanity, you NEED to have streamlined processes.

-My ‘ROCK the Initial Consultation Processes Package‘ takes you through all my processes from the very first call to the end of the initial consultation.
+My ‘ROCK the Initial Consultation Processes Package‘ takes you from the very first call to the end of the initial consultation.
 EVERYTHING YOU NEED IS HERE.

 4. Establish Relationships with Quality Tradespeople

 Customers will want to know that they can rely on you for recommendations of great referrals such as builders, general contractors, painters, plumbers, electricians, and anyone else who might be required to carry out work on a renovation or decorating project.

 I personally don’t love project management.
 Therefore, we happily recommend trades to clients, but typically only to clients who have hired us for ongoing design services.
 Good trades are hard to come by, so do your homework and be clear on your working relationship.